shotai/checkout/README.md

         $ export FLASK_APP=checkout

-4. init database (optional, if you need a new database, please run this.
+4. init database (optional, if you need a new database, please remove db.sqlite and run this.
 It will generate a new db.sqlite file)

         $ flask init-db